gamedopux/StudentsMarksPredAI/README.md

 2.Download scikit-learn by using 'pip install scikit-learn'

+3.Keep the model file in a folder you will be using it else it won,t work

-3.Create an python file and write this code
+4.Create an python file and write this code

 import joblib